How to Find a Sizer Bra for Your Breast Augmentation Procedure

 They eventually popularized using elastic thread, and also were the very first company to create a system of cups, and this became the model for brassier sizing around the world.
 And this is important because I think before this, it was just basically a one size fits all.
 And now we have this cup system.
 This was quite uniform, really up into maybe the ’80s.
 And then manufacturers began going off of the accepted, “This an A cup, a B cup, a C cup, a D cup,” and now really, there’s almost no bra uniformity at all.

-So when you go out to buy a Sizer Bra, you’re going defined pretty quickly it’s very difficult to compare a Maiden Form with a Warner with Victoria’s Secret because a 36 C won’t be the same across all of the manufacturers.
+So when you go out to buy a Sizer Bra, you’re going to find pretty quickly it’s very difficult to compare a Maiden Form, with a Warner, with a Victoria’s Secret because a 36 C won’t be the same across all of the manufacturers.

 Just a couple more interesting historical facts.
-In 1922, a Russian immigrant, Ida Rosenthal began to design bras for all ages and shapes, taking the Warner concept of the cup.
-She called it a ‘Maiden Form’ bra.
+In 1922 a Russian immigrant, Ida Rosenthal, began to design bras for all ages and shapes, taking the Warner concept of the cup, and she called it a ‘Maiden Form’ bra.
 And the reason she called it Maiden Form is that there was a competitor who had a bra called the ‘Boyish Form’, and this was a bra that flattened the breasts and she said, “I don’t think women want to have flatter breasts.”
 So hers was Maiden Form to create a more uplifted maiden-looking breast, if you will.

 And then the last little interesting tidbit, in then late 1960s when the feminists were protesting the Miss America contest, everyone said they were burning their bras.
-In actuality, they might have thrown their bra into the what they called the Freedom Trash Can.
-But what they burnt were their girdles.
-And some pundits have said, if instead of being called bra burners, they will called girdle burners, then the women of the 60’s might have really been much more behind the feminist movement.
+In actuality, they might have thrown their bra into the what they called the Freedom Trash Can, but what they burnt were their girdles.
+And some pundits have said, if instead of being called bra burners, they were called girdle burners, then the women of the ’60s might have really been much more behind the feminist movement.